SDPTeam15/PolyEvents/summaries/sprint4.md

 Next sprint, I will work a bit with the database and go on a bit with google map.

 ## Robin
+During this long sprint, I merging and testing the UserEntity with Stephane, I implemented a ObservableList and add a profiles list editor.

+The estimated time was too low for the last part, so I will implemented the test for it next week.

 ## Stephane